Jsanderson2005/Streaming-Platorm/readme.md

   - In-built RTMP server using the 'node-media-server' package.

 # Build Instructions
+  - DO NOT BUILD, THIS IS NOT PRODUCTION READY
   - Build instructions will be added later, when the docker image is made.